MisterHims/DnD5e-WildShape-Macro/README.md

    *[Line 109](https://github.com/MisterHims/DnD5e-WildShape/blob/main/macros/WildShape.js#L109)*

-Don't forget to uncomment these lines by deleting the two slashes in front
+Don't forget to uncomment these lines by deleting the two slashes in front.

 ### Customize the skills to retain during the polymorph